txt/plm18/doc/macros.md

   open source C and Fortran libraries for linear algebra, random number generation, signal processing, and string processing.

-But that does not matter now.
+But right now, our focus is on one part of Julia- its type system.
-Julia has a type system, with some limits.
+Julia has a nice type system, with some limits.
 E.g. default Julia does not let you define types with default variables.

 So here's a macro that genertes a `type` and `function $(name)`.